Course

 Level 2: Continuous Home Care

-Continuous home care is available during times of crisis when a higher level of continuous care is warranted for at least eight hours in a 24-hour period to achieve management of acute medical symptoms.
-Fifty percent of the care must be provided by a hospice nurse.
+Continuous home care is available during times of crisis when a higher level of constant care is warranted for at least eight hours in 24 hours to manage acute medical symptoms.
+A nurse must provide fifty percent of the care.

 Examples of acute medical symptoms that may warrant continuous care would include: